 The Arlington Campus Library (ACL) is located on the second floor of Founders Hall.

 Collections support the research needs of the School of Public Policy, the School for Conflict Analysis and Resolution, and the Master’s programs in Nonprofit Management and Arts Management.

-Arlington Campus Library was designated as a European Union (EU) Document Depository in the early 1990s.
-Accordingly, it provides in-house access to non-circulating European Union documents for faculty, students and members of the public.
-The collection is cataloged and searchable via the Mason Libraries catalog.
+Arlington Campus Library is designated as a European Union (EU) Document Depository, providing in-house access to non-circulating European Union documents for faculty, students and members of the public.
 The collection’s strengths lie in international governance, trade, and economic policy.
 In addition to those resources received as part of the EU depository program, the library collects additional resources that support inquiry and research on the EU.